luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ## Statistical Analysis

-First, we visualize the distribution of energy consumption and the mean with 95% confidence intervals for each combination of language, mode and data type.
+To answer RQ1, we first visualize the distribution of energy consumption across each workload condition (dataset type x operation), then report the mean, standard deviation, and a 95% t-based confidence interval for the mean.
-These plots provide initial insight relevant to RQ1 and RQ2.

-We apply Shapiro-Wilk to assess whether the distributions are normal.
-We perform Welch's t-tests between languages per workload to determine whether the differences in energy consumption are statistically significant.
-Cohen's d is computed and used to quantify effect sizes.

-To address RQ3, we plot energy consumption against execution time to visualize the relationship between them.
-To evaluate this relationship, we use Pearson's correlation coefficient.
+Within each condition, we apply the Shapiro–Wilk test [13] to verify whether the energy measurements are plausibly normal.
+Then, we compare the languages using pairwise Welch's two-sample t-test to determine whether the differences in energy consumption are statistically significant, as part of RQ2.
+We chose Welch’s test [14] because it does not assume equal variances between groups, which is appropriate given that runtime variability may differ across language implementations.
+Since we test multiple language pairs per condition, we also apply the Holm correction [15] to the p-values to reduce the risk of false positives.

+We further conduct an Effect Size analysis by calculating Cohen's *d* [16], along with the percent change and the mean difference, to measure how large and practically significant the differences between languages are.
+We also plot the total energy versus runtime per condition to address RQ3, and compute Pearson's correlation coefficient to evaluate their relationship.

 # Results

 ## Evaluation Results

 ![mean_energy_ci_usage.png](img/g22_zip/mean_energy_ci_usage.png)
 #### Figure 1: Mean Energy with Confidence Intervals